-The [Color Balance] slider is divided into CMY (cyan, magenta, yellow) and RGB (red, green, blue) in this way, and you can select whether to move to cold or warm colors.
+The [Color balance] sliders are divided into CMY (cyan, magenta, yellow) and RGB (red, green, blue), and you can choose whether to approach cold colors or warm colors.

-First, move the cyan/red slider at the top to make it look like this.
+First, if you move the top cyan/red slider, it will look like this.

-The color component of the shadow has changed to be closer to red and closer to cyan.
+The color components of the shadow are changing toward red and toward cyan.

-Next, move the magenta green slider in the second row and it will look like this.
+Now move the magenta/green sliders in the second row and it will look like this.

-The shadow color component has changed to be closer to magenta and closer to green.
+The color component of the shadow changes to magenta and green.

-Next, move the yellow / blue slider in the third row and it will look like this.
+Next, move the yellow and blue sliders in the third row and it will look like this.

-The color component of the shadow has changed to be closer to yellow and closer to blue.
+The color component of the shadow changes from yellow to blue.

-For the neutral color, I want the highlight to be closer to yellow, so I strengthened the complementary color blue to emphasize it.
+For the neutral color, I want the highlights to lean toward yellow, so I added a stronger complementary color, blue, to emphasize that.

-The highlights are all warmer and slightly stronger red and yellow to emphasize the skin tone.
+For the highlights, I made them all warmer and slightly stronger reds and yellows to emphasize the skin tone.

-If you hide the [Tone correction layer] and check the difference from the original state, it will look like this.
+If you hide the [Tonal Correction Layer] and check the difference from the original state, it will look like this.

-You can see that the dull colors are brighter.
+You can see that the dull colors have become brighter.

 9-2.
 Re-editing the tonal correction layer

-If you want to redo the color tone correction, double-click the [Tone tone correction layer] thumbnail in the layer palette, and a window will appear again so that you can edit it again.
+If you want to redo the color tone correction again, double-click the [Color tone correction layer] thumbnail in the layer palette to open a window and edit it again.

-[Tone correction layer] can be masked and opacity can be reduced in the same way as a normal layer.
+[Tonal Correction Layer] can be masked and its opacity can be lowered in the same way as a normal layer.

-However, if this is left as it is, the color of the skin will change, so I will make a mask on the [Tone correction layer] only for the skin part.
+However, since the skin color will change as it is, I create a mask on the [Tonal Correction Layer] only for the skin part.

-In this way, the color tone correction layer can be partially used by masking it.
+In this way, the tonal correction layer can be partially used by masking it, so

-With this kind of feeling, you can instantly create differences in dark skin with a single color tone correction layer.
+In this way, you can instantly create differences in brown skin with a single color tone correction layer.

 9-4.
 Adjust the background with the tonal correction layer